-After graduation, getting a job will be my first priority.
-I want to find one quickly, in my area of study, but beyond that short-term goal, I have a long-term goal: a successful career.
-What skills do I need to accomplish each of these professional objectives?
-According to Hogan, Chamorro-Premuzic, and Kaiser, to find a job and accomplish my short-term goal, one of the most important things I need is social skill.
+After graduation, getting a job is a typical first priority.
+People want to find one quickly, in their area of study.
+Beyond that short-term goal, people generally have a long-term goal: a successful career.
+What skills do people need to accomplish each of these professional objectives?
+According to new research (Hogan, Chamorro-Premuzic, & Kaiser, 2013), to find a job and accomplish short-term goals, one of the most important things people need is social skill.

 Social skills include the ability to work well with others, to make a positive self-presentation, and to be sensitive to the needs and wishes of others.
-Possessing these types of skills makes me more attractive to potential employers.
+Possessing these types of skills makes people more attractive to potential employers.
 In fact, some employers place greater importance on social skills than academic credentials.
-So, to get the kind of job I want, I need to turn on the charm and make sure my prospective employers find me pleasant to be around.
+So, to get the kind of job people want, they need to turn on the charm and make sure their prospective employers find them pleasant to be around.

 But what next?

-Say I’ve gotten the job; step one is accomplished.
-Assuming that has gone to plan, how do I leverage my newly acquired position into a long and successful career?
-According to a wealth of previous studies on this topic, there are three factors of particular importance: cognitive ability (i.e., intelligence), education, and personality (e.g., responsibility, independence, persistence, social skills).
-Given that social skills are important for both getting a job and having a successful career over the course of a lifetime, building my ability to connect with others, paying attention to their needs, and putting my best foot forward are aspects of my self-presentation that I will definitely want to focus on over the long haul.
+How do employees leverage their newly acquired position into a long and successful career?
+According to a wealth of previous studies on this topic, there are three factors of particular importance: cognitive ability (or intelligence), education, and personality (e.g., responsibility, independence, persistence, social skills).
+Given that social skills are important for both getting a job and having a successful career over the course of a lifetime, building the ability to connect with others, paying attention to their needs, and putting a best foot forward are aspects of self-presentation that employees will definitely want to focus on over the long haul.